rgbeing/osu-aim-analyzer/README.md

 As you know, not all misaims are due to the inaccuracy of your aim; it might be the result of misreading, hardware problems, or something else.
 But to enhance the accuracy of analyzing, we may want to consider only misaims due to the inaccuracy of aiming.
 To solve this problem, this program introduced a simple heuristic:
-- Only clicking events clicked near an objects (actually <code>2 x CS of a map</code>) are accounted.
+- Only click events near the objects (actually <code>2 x CS of a map</code>) are accounted.

 This heuristic is expected to prevent some bone-head misses from being analyzed.

 ### Possible inaccuracy
 I did not implemented stack leniency because streams are not regarded in this program.
-But there can be inaccuracy due to this point.
+But there can be slight inaccuracy due to this point.
-I will implement it someday, then I will remove this paragraph.
+I may implement it someday, then I will remove this paragraph.

 ## Feedback & Bug Reports
 Feedback and bug reports are welcomed via any means.
 You can use issue tab of this repo, or directly contact to me via osu!
 PM or my discord(username: repo2x).